University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 Now you should be able to answer all the questions posed at the beginning of section 2.

-**In Assignment 1, question 13 requires you to understand and be able to identify a repeat sequence.** Make sure you understand all the steps you have carried out in sections 2.3 and 2.4.
+**In Assignment 1, question 13 requires you to be able to identify a repeat sequence.** Make sure you understand all the steps you have carried out in sections 2.3 and 2.4.